apache/datafusion/dev/release/README.md

 ## Branching Policy

 - When we prepare a new release, we create a release branch, such as `branch-18` in the Apache repository (not in a fork)
-- We update the crate version and generate the changelog in this branch and create a PR against the master branch
+- We update the crate version and generate the changelog in this branch and create a PR against the main branch
 - Once the PR is approved and merged, we tag the rc in the release branch, and release from the release branch
 - Bug fixes can be merged to the release branch and patch releases can be created from the release branch